matthiaszeller/python-calc/README.md

 # python-calc

-Implementation of Physics formulas and user interface for [NumWorks calculator](https://www.numworks.com/).
+Implementation of Physics formulas and a convenient user interface for [NumWorks calculator](https://www.numworks.com/).

 This project was motivated by the need to quickly perform redundant calculations of Heat and Mass transfer problems when solving them with paper, a pen and a calculator.